You must first attend a mandatory information session – Click here to register for a session.

 Your exchange does not impact your YorkU GPA.
 Your YorkU transcript will show your exchange grades as Pass/Fail.
 If you are considering graduate or further studies, you will need to submit your YorkU transcript and your transcript from your host (exchange) university.

-We are accepting applications for the 2018-2019 Academic year.
-This means that the earliest you can go on exchange will be for the Fall 2018 Semester.
-However, due to the academic calendars of specific countries, some exchanges start only in Winter 2019 (e.g. Australia, South Africa or Uruguay).
+When our application portal opens, you would be applying one year in advance.
+This means that if selected you would go on exchange the next academic year.
+However, due to the academic calendars of specific countries, some exchanges start only in the Winter term (e.g. Australia, South Africa or Uruguay).

 Absolutely!
 You can get in touch with the Global Learning Assistants at firstname.lastname@example.org